Campaign of the Month: September 2016

 Sasha abandoned the others and barely escaped capture.
 Terribly wounded, the teenage assassin crawled into a cavern that sloped sharply downward and that was covered with slick gray mold.
 Unable to climb back up and preternaturally hungry from her burgeoning ghoulishness, the girl devoured the toxic mold whose spores would germinate and create new fungoids within her.

 In an ironic twist, she was rescued in time with the help of Tyst, the very same halfling she believed all-along was stalking her.
 Suffering greatly, she implored the lycanthrope ninja to finish her, though Tyst had amnesia and had only vague memories of his own association with the Red Mantis.
 The party were able to use their last antitoxin to halt the poison, but Sasha’s disease remained.
 Forced to leave the young woman on the deck of the Nightvoice to rescue Gelic and Aerys, Sasha again poisoned herself with the mold.
 As the group rushed with their poisoned friends for healing at Aycenia’s grove, Sasha giggled semi-deliriously about having “babies in her” and continued her slow transition to necrophagous undeath.

-Aycenia and Kor’lec were able to treat the fungal toxin, but when the adventurers left Aerys, Gelik, and Sasha at the dryad sanctuary to retrieve Jask from the Brine Demon, Sasha hadn’t completely shaken off the ghoul fever.
+Aycenia and Kor’lec were able to treat the fungal toxin.
+When the adventurers left Aerys, Gelik, and Sasha at the dryad sanctuary to retrieve Jask from the Brine Demon, Sasha hadn’t completely shaken off the ghoul fever.